GambuzX/Ascii-Raider/docs/README.md

 ## Implemented Features

-We already implemented the majority of the different kind of elements and its corresponding behaviors and interactions:
+We implemented all relevant features with success, such that our Swing version can actually be mistaken for the real game, since we even based ourselves in the original levels and assets.

 ### Elements
 #### Generic Behaviours